meet-projects/Y1-Summer-Labs/02. Datatypes Lab/DataTypes & Variables.md

 3. Why did this happen?
     - Discuss this with your partner!

 4. Now, set a new variable called `num` and make it equal to the integer of your favorite number.
-Now, copy this code to your **Repl.it**:
 ```python
 print(num*3)
 ```